abik11/tips-tricks/Cordova.md

 If you use Webpack in your project, it is recommended to install **Webpack Task Runner Explorer**.
 It allows you to easily manage webpack configuration files through Visual Studio.
 You can even bind webpack files before build.<br />
 If you use **node-sass** you can encounter the following error: `Missing binding (...)
 Node Sass could not find a binding for your current environment`.
 In such case go [here](https://github.com/sass/node-sass/releases), find the appropriate binding file, download and paste it in the path that is shown in the error message.

+### Installing newer API Levels
+When you install new Android API Levels, in most cases all you need is **SDK Platform**, you don't need System Image (if you don't debug on the emulator) and many other components.<br />
+If you will encounter the following error: `skipping existing file: gradle-wrapper.jar`, go to Task Manager and kill all Visual Studio, Node and Java processes and try again.

 ### List connected devices
 If you cannot debug your app on the device, first make sure that it is seen by adb.
 In the command line go to the directory where adb is installed and run `adb devices`, for example:
 ```